metatensor/metatrain/docs/src/concepts/loss-functions.rst

       type: mse
       weight: 1.0
       reduction: mean
       forces:
         type: mae
         weight: 1.0
         reduction: mean
       stress:
         type: huber
         weight: 1.0
         reduction: mean
         delta: 1.0

-When all targets and their gradients should use the same loss function, it is also possible to use the global shorthand
+When all targets and their gradients should use the same loss function with equal weights and reductions, it is also possible to use the global shorthand

 .. code-block:: yaml